maphew/zadam-trilium-wiki/Search.md

 `#book #publicationYear >= 1950 #publicationYear < 1960` - you can also use numeric operators - this will find all books published in 1950s

 `#dateNote >= TODAY-30` - special "smart search" will find notes with label "dateNote" with date corresponding to last 30 days.
-Complete list of smart values: NOW +- seconds, TODAY +- days, WEEK +- weeks, MONTH +- months, YEAR +- years
+Complete list of smart values: NOW +- seconds, TODAY +- days, MONTH +- months, YEAR +- years

 `~author.title *=* Tolkien` - find notes which have relation "author" which points to a note with title containing word "Tolkien"